 Leap! does not have a general format that we follow for our Regional Competitions.
 Every regional schedule is designed solely on the breakdown of entries for that particular city.
 We do not have this breakdown in numbers until all of the entries have been processed.
 At that time we set up a schedule, which will best accommodate the dancers at that regional.
 We do it this way to utilize time in the most efficient way possible.
 This would not necessarily be possible if we followed a pre-determined format.

-*It is required that you bring backup CD of music in the event of a malfunction.
-Leap! is not responsible for music left at the event.
+*It is required that you bring a backup Thumb/Jump drive of music in the event of a malfunction.

 MUSIC PERFORMANCE LICENSES: All Studios and independent competitors shall procure, in advance, all licenses required by any music performance societies, such as ASCAP, BMI and SESAC, for music or other works to be utilized or displayed in connection with the Event.
 Licensee agrees to make direct payment and accounting to ASCAP, BMI, SESAC and any other similar organizations for the use of musicians and/or musical works in the Event and at the request of Licensor to furnish proof of payment.